 For the assistant branch manager, the significant time-saving effect of the palm pilot is related to the processing of the financial data.
-In manual branches, the time required to transfer all data from the collector sheets into the computer is around three hours (this represents 40% the to working the branch manager).
+In manual branches, the time required to transfer all data from the collector sheets into the computer is around three hours (this represents 40% of daily the working time of the assistant branch manager).
+The palm pilot reduces this time 30 to to 40 minutes.
+The total gain in time for this staff group is 28.6%.